 Consumers in Research workshop

-In response to the COVID-19 situation, we will be delivering the 2020 workshop online via Zoom to ensure the safety of participants.
 This interactive workshop complements the online training modules and gives participants an opportunity to hear from experienced consumers and researchers.
 At the end of the course, participants will be prepared to work with researchers as community advisors.

 Consumer Review Panel training